AISS — Services

 • AI governance proposal.

-A holistic framework to choose, test, track and improve AI in your organisation.
+A holistic framework for choosing, assessing, tracking and improving AI in your organisation.

 What this involves